jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Kamadan.md

 RacialMods: +4 Stealth
 Languages: Aklo
 SQ:
+SpecialAbilities:
+  Breath Weapon (Su): >
-SpecialAbilities: Breath Weapon (Su) A kamadan can exhale a cone of gas that makes living creatures fall asleep for 5 minutes (Fortitude DC 15 negates).
+    A kamadan can exhale a cone of gas that makes living creatures fall asleep for 5 minutes (Fortitude DC 15 negates).
 Slapping or wounding awakens a creature put to sleep by this attack, but normal noise does not.
 This is a sleep effect.
 The save DC is Constitution-based.
+  Snakes (Ex): >
-Snakes (Ex) A kamadan's snakes attack simultaneously; this is always a secondary attack.
+    A kamadan's snakes attack simultaneously; this is always a secondary attack.
 Kamadans are wicked hunters that enjoy stalking and toying with prey, especially when their quarry is relatively intelligent.
 When a kamadan attacks, it first uses its soporific breath, then pounces on any targets that remain awake.
 Kamadans stand about 3 feet at the shoulder, about 9 feet long and weighing up to 500 pounds.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: